ni/arbitrary-session-management/README.md

 ## Conclusion

 This guide provides a comprehensive reference for implementing arbitrary session management using NI's Session Management Service and gRPC in Python.
 By following the outlined steps, you can design and deploy, session-shareable services for non-instrument resources such as files, databases, or custom APIs.
-The provided patterns ensure integration with measurement plugins and TestStand sequences.
+The provided patterns ensure integration with measurement plugins.

 For further details, consult the example implementations in this repository and refer to the official NI documentation linked throughout this guide.